 User 1 to 4 Executes correction.
 Four settings can be saved.
-User 4 ("AutoAdjustButton" not available on MT860) stores settings when the Auto Function is executed by pressing and holding the AUTO ADJUST button or AUTO ADJ. button for a minimum of 2 seconds.
+User 4 (AutoAdjustButton) stores settings when the Auto Function is executed by pressing and holding the AUTO ADJUST button or AUTO ADJ. button for a minimum of 2 seconds.

 Info box Displays "Automatic" or "Manual".
-This is the option you have set for User 1-4 setting.
+This is the option you have set for User 1 - 4 setting.